cpoff/hugo3/content/posts/riptide.md

 ---
 layout: post
 title:  "Summer in Spring"
-description:  "This weekend's temps are expect to be in the mid-80s.
+description:  "This weekend's temps are expected to be in the mid-80s.
 Can't say I'm terribly upset about that."
 author: Curt Poff
 date:   2021-03-06
 categories: ["weather"]